AlanMaxwell/iOS_interview_questions/README.md

 structs, enums, arrays, dictionaries, strings

 **Reference types**:
-classes, closures, NS types are all classes (NSString, for example)
+classes, closures, NS types are all classes (NSString, for example), actors

 Two differences between value and reference types:
 1) Value types are stored in Stack and reference types are stored in Heap.